Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 How much are property prices expected to increase in Santo Domingo in 2026?

-As of early 2026, property prices in Santo Domingo are expected to increase by approximately 6% over the full year, representing a "steady grind up" rather than a dramatic jump.
+As of 2026, residential property prices in Santo Domingo are expected to increase by about 6% to 8% during the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Santo Domingo.